 We love our artists, musicians, creative teams and crew.
 Their daily dedication to achieving 'world-class' in preparing, rehearsal and performance is inspiring.
 The stories told, interwoven with their own unique perspectives and experiences, are real and relevant.
 Committed to making a contribution to an art form that has its roots beyond a western classical music tradition, ACOCo whole-heartedly embraces its role as operatic storytellers for the 21st century.

-We're in the middle of updating, but you can have a sneak peek here
+We're in the middle of updating the page, but you can have a sneak peek here

 Each year, we select a small number of Principal and Associate Young Artists and give them the opportunity to create world-class work and build their audiences for the future.